 The business and financial structure for each stewardship site is different.
 The exact way in which taxation law will affect you will depend on your individual circumstances.

-The BCT Taxation Guide for Landholders outlines the tax implications of establishing a biodiversity stewardship site and is available on the BCT website.
+The NSW Biodiversity Conservation Trust Taxation Guide for Landholders outlines the tax implications of establishing a biodiversity stewardship site.

 The information in the fact sheet is a guide only, and includes: